Frequently Asked Questions

 User buys credits; commercial use of outputs — who pays?

-Scenario: Alex buys $50 in credits on SiteY and uses images in paid ads.
+Scenario: During calendar quarter 2026-Q3, Alex buys $50 in credits on SiteY and uses images in paid ads.

 Result: SiteY owes 30% of $50 = $15; Alex owes no separate royalty if SiteY pays.